Grenades

 The Number 85 antitank rifle grenade had a 4.25 ounce (120 gram) shaped charge and was similar to the U.S. M9A1 rifle grenade.
 It saw use only in the closing stages of the war in the Far East.

 A number of other specialized grenades, some of which were downright odd (such as the Number 74 sticky bomb and the Number 82 gammon grenade), were also part of the British arsenal.
-The sticky bomb was an explosive charge with a sticky treacle coating that allowed it to stick to the deck of an enemy tank.
+The sticky bomb was an explosive charge with a sticky treacle coating that allowed it to stick to the hull of an enemy tank.
 Some sticky bombs were shipped to New Guinea, where they proved useless because the treacle coating rapidly became moldy.
 It is unlikely that any of the others saw much use in the Far East.

 References